fluentxml4j/fluentxml4j/readme.md

 #### XML parsing, serialization XPath querying and transformation without boilerplate code

+## Features
+* Simple, fluent API but full flexibility
+* Parse from java.io inputs to org.w3c.dom.Document
+* Serialize org.w3c.dom.Document to any java.io output
+* Transform from java.io, SAX, StAX, JAXB input to any of them with XSLT and custom filters support
+* Query org.w3c.dom.Document via XPath for String, Boolean, Number, org.w3c.dom.Element or Node, get the results as collections or process with the Java 8 Streaming API
+* No (required) dependencies

 ## Requirements
 FluentXML4J uses the builtin JDK XML parser and XPath API, but Java 8 is required because of streaming API and Optional support.